C80.1 – Malignant (primary) neoplasm, unspecified | ICD-10-CM

 • When faced with C80.1, healthcare providers must prioritize a thorough clinical evaluation, a detailed patient history, and further diagnostic tests to refine the diagnosis and provide the most appropriate care for the patient.

-ICD-10 codes that are specific to various malignant (primary) neoplasms, providing more detailed information compared to the unspecified code C80.1:
+ICD-10 codes that are specific to various malignant neoplasms, providing more detailed information compared to the unspecified code C80.1:

-• C18.9: Malignant neoplasm of the colon, unspecified.
+• C18.9: Malignant neoplasm of the colon, unspecified

-• C61: Malignant neoplasm of prostate.
+• C61: Malignant neoplasm of prostate

-• C50.912: Malignant neoplasm of unspecified site of left female breast.
+• C50.912: Malignant neoplasm of unspecified site of left female breast

-• C56.9: Malignant neoplasm of ovary, unspecified.
+• C56.9: Malignant neoplasm of unspecified ovary

-• C64.9: Malignant neoplasm of unspecified kidney, except renal pelvis.
+• C64.9: Malignant neoplasm of unspecified kidney, except renal pelvis

-• C71.9: Malignant neoplasm of brain, unspecified.
+• C71.9: Malignant neoplasm of brain, unspecified

-• C82.90: Follicular lymphoma, unspecified.
+• C82.90: Follicular lymphoma, unspecified, unspecified site

 Commonly asked questions